Bulletninja/django-squeezemail/README.rst

-**ATTENTION: This code is all subject to change.
-Not recommended for production use.
-Don't use if you value your sanity.**

-**If you're using the original prototype of squeezemail, this isn't compatible with the previous prototype because of the massive model changes.**

 **Important Note:** It's a long road ahead to achieve the funnel features I'm striving for.
 Only broadcast emails are implemented right now.
 It's possible to do some fancy things with it that are not broadcast emails, but I intend to support funnel-like functionality in the distant future.